xsdc/AppleStoreGlucode/DesignPatterns/AppleStoreBuilder/README.md

 - Compare the `AppleWatchSeries10` and `AppleWatchHèrmesSeries10` builder enum types to see this in action.

-- The protocol makes use of a fluent interface, allowing for chaining of builder methods.
+- The protocol makes use of a fluent interface, allowing for the chaining of builder methods.

 ```swift
 protocol AppleWatchBuilder {